-The response from the School Construction Authority regarding their lax governance policies and non compliant capital plan, and our reply
+Class Size Matters’ exchange with School Construction Authority regarding their lax governance policies and non-compliant capital plan

 March 26, 2025

-After I spoke, Deputy Chancellor Dan Weisberg responded dismissively to my comments, while the other board member, Peter McCree, said nothing.
+After I spoke, Deputy Chancellor Dan Weisberg responded dismissively, while the other SCA board member, Peter McCree, said nothing.
 Though the law requires three members at all times, there have only been two since August 2023, when Larraine Grillo resigned, as the NY Post reported back in September.
 [More on this here.]
-Nor did the President of the SCA, Nina Kubota, respond.
+Nor did the President of the SCA, Nina Kubota, say anything.

 ___________________________________________